-What to Know about the U.S. Military's Pituffik Space Base in Greenland
+What to Know About the U.S. Military's Pituffik Space Base in Greenland

-NUUK, Greenland (AP) — The remote Pituffik Space Base in northwestern Greenland, which Vice President JD Vance is visiting on Friday, is the U.S. Department of Defense's northernmost installation.
+The remote Pituffik Space Base in northwestern Greenland, which Vice President J.D.
+Vance is visiting on Friday, is the U.S. Department of Defense's northernmost installation.

 The base was built following a 1951 defense agreement between Denmark and the United States.
 It supports missile warning, missile defense and space surveillance operations for the U.S. and NATO.